deadcoast/DrRx/drrx/rules.md

 - Details: Avoids ambiguous reading and matches implementation assumptions.
 - Violations: Hard error in strict mode; warning otherwise.
 - References: syntax-overview.md top example.

+---

+## SF — Source File

+<a id="SF.01"></a>
+[SF.01] Encoding and line endings (MUST)
+- Summary: Source files MUST be UTF-8 encoded; both CRLF and LF line endings are accepted and normalized during parsing.
+- Details: Mixed line endings SHOULD be normalized; BOM is discouraged.
+- Violations: Warning if non-UTF-8 or mixed endings detected; error in strict mode.
+- References: syntax-overview.md §1 Source File Structure.

+<a id="SF.02"></a>
+[SF.02] Inline comments and blanks (MUST)
+- Summary: Inline comments beginning with `#` (outside quoted names) and blank lines MAY appear anywhere and MUST NOT affect structure.
+- Details: Comments extend to end-of-line; trailing spaces are ignored (see [CM.02](#CM.02)).
+- Violations: None.
+- References: syntax-overview.md §1, §5.

 References
 - Full syntax and grammar: `drrx/syntax-overview.md`